Why You Should Deep-Clean Your Mattress: Dust Mites, Mould Spores & Allergies

 Mould spores

 Mattresses absorb moisture from sweat and breath every night.
-In humid climates — particularly along the Australian coast — this moisture doesn't always evaporate fully during the day.
+In humid climates this moisture doesn't always evaporate fully during the day.
 Over time, the moisture content inside the mattress rises, creating conditions where mould spores germinate and grow.

 Mould inside a mattress is invisible until it's well established.
 By the time you see dark spots or smell a musty odour, the colony has been growing for weeks.